subquery/subql/docs/create/mapping.md

 We also support some API RPC methods that are remote calls that allow the mapping function to interact with the actual node, query, and submission.
 A core premise of SubQuery is that it's deterministic, and therefore, to keep the results consistent we only allow historical RPC calls.

-Documents in [JSON-RPC](https://polkadot.js.org/docs/substrate/rpc/#rpc) provide some methods that takes `BlockHash` as an input parameter (e.g. `at?: BlockHash`), which are now permitted.
+Documents in [JSON-RPC](https://polkadot.js.org/docs/substrate/rpc/#rpc) provide some methods that take `BlockHash` as an input parameter (e.g. `at?: BlockHash`), which are now permitted.
 We have also modified these methods to take the current indexing block hash by default.

 ```typescript